New York - Capital of the Modern World

 This compendium of data, facts and figures over a wide range of fields quantifies many aspects of New York City and, in some cases, the metropolitan region.
 There is no index of creativity, or of energy or ambition.
 Those are implied in the results and the data.
 But first, a summary statement.
 A good one -- perhaps the best -- was written by E.L.Doctorow, the noted American writer, as part of the introduction to Gotham Comes of Age, a publication of the Museum of the City of New York, 1999.
 He said, in part:

 An integral part of the energy and creativity of New York City is the diversity.
 After all, New York is the least American of American cities.
-The resident population (Census 2000 data) exceeds eight million people.
-But fewer than half (49 percent) speak only English at home.
-Another 23 percent speak Spanish or Spanish Creole.
-Then the concentration thins: 4 percent speak Chinese; over 2 percent speak Russian; fewer than 2 percent, Italian.
+The resident population (U.S. Census 2012 estimates) is approximately 8.3 million people.
+However, fewer than half (44 percent) speak only English at home.
+Another 22 percent speak Spanish or Spanish Creole.
+Then the concentration thins: 5 percent speak Chinese; just over 2 percent speak Russian; fewer than 2 percent, Italian and French.
 The number of languages spoken at home is well over 40; we don't know how many separate languages are captured in Census categories labeled "Other Indo-European," "Other Pacific Island," "Other Asian" and "Unspecified."

-Large numbers of these foreign language speaking residents were born abroad -- close to 36 percent.
+Large numbers of these foreign language speaking residents were born abroad -- approximately 38 percent.
 They arrived from over 80 countries.
 (Here, too, the precise number is not known because Census has catch-all categories that include several countries, such as "Middle Africa," "Northern Africa," "Caribbean" and so on.)
-The largest immigrant group is from the Dominican Republic, followed by China and Jamaica.
-These cultural groups are served by 99 foreign language and ethnic newspapers -- daily, semi-weekly, bi-weekly and monthly.
+The largest immigrant group is from the Dominican Republic, followed by China and Mexico.
+These cultural groups are served by many foreign language and ethnic newspapers -- daily, semi-weekly, bi-weekly and monthly.
 And the foreign born and the American born freely practice their respective religions -- virtually every creed in the world -- in countless houses of worship.
 Countless because some ceremonies and religious meetings take place in private homes, or rooms at community centers that might also serve as support groups for alcoholics, battered women, terminally ill.

 Of course there are business centers in New York -- commercial, financial, shipping and transportation, entertainment and media, manufacturing and so on.
 But the people who work in New York live in neighborhoods.
-There are 291 recognized neighborhoods within the five boroughs (counties).
-Most of these began as small settlements or villages which were eventually swallowed up by the city.
+There are 304 recognized neighborhoods within the five boroughs (counties).
+Most of these began as small settlements or villages which were eventually swallowed up by the City.